YonSci/yon_academic/_portfolio/portfolio-8.md

 <img src="{{page.image}}" width="500" height="100" />

 ---
 Basemap is a matplotlib extension used to visualize and create geographical maps in python.
-The main purpuse of this tutorial is to provide basic information on how to plot and visualize geographical data with the help of Basemap package.
-If you need further imformation on basemap, please visit [basemap](https://matplotlib.org/basemap/index.html) page.
+The main purpose of this tutorial is to provide basic information on how to plot and visualize geographical data with the help of Basemap package.
+If you need further information on basemap, please visit [basemap](https://matplotlib.org/basemap/index.html) page.

 * Table of contents
 {:toc}